- Consumer Buying Power

 - “Family Life”: Households with kids meet the primary criteria for this Lifestage.
 While the householder age range is broad–25 to 54–and there are some couples that fall into this Lifestage, the vast majority of households have at least one child under 18.

 - “Mature Years”: Largely over age 45, these are empty–nest households–mostly couples whose kids have flown the coop.

-Combine PRIZM Premier with thousands of consumer behavior surveys to predict usage, expenditure and market penetration for products, services or activities in any geographical area.
+Combine Consumer Profiles with thousands of consumer behavior surveys to predict usage, expenditure and market penetration for products, services or activities in any geographical area.